jesseyujielee/CIS25_Fall2025/README.md

 week_7_binary_search.cpp:

-Objective: to use structs, pointers, and dynamic memory allocation to create a binary search algorithm
+Objective: to use structs, pointers, and dynamic memory allocation to create a binary search algorithm.
 1. A struct called Item is created with the members name and id.
 2. A dynamic array of Item is created.
 3. From a sample data set online of 500 names (https://www.briandunning.com/sample-data/; although you have to convert it to Windows-style line endings because it uses Mac line endings), \<fstream\> is used to read the .csv file line by line.